multiprocessio/go-sqlite3-stdlib/README.md

 There is 95% test coverage and automated tests on Windows, macOS and Linux.

-## Where is this used?
+## I just want to use it as a CLI or GUI

-This project is used in [dsq](https://github.com/multiprocessio/dsq) (a command-line tool for executing SQL on data files) and in [DataStation](https://github.com/multiprocessio/datastation), a GUI application for querying and building reports with data from databases, servers, and files.
+See [dsq](https://github.com/multiprocessio/dsq) (a command-line tool for executing SQL on data files) and [DataStation](https://github.com/multiprocessio/datastation), a GUI application for querying and building reports with data from databases, servers, and files.